 - Whether showers and mixing valves have been correctly installed and are well maintained

 - The presence of any dead legs, redundant or rarely used pipework that need to be removed or altered

 - If a regular schedule is in place to flush water systems in areas of the building left unattended for long periods of time

 What happens next?

 The risk assessment will identify risks and provide you with the steps to take in order to remedy any problems.
-Typical work might include removal of obsolete pipework, cleaning and disinfection of calorifiers and tanks, and management control actions such as reviews of procedures and processes.
+Typical work might include the removal of obsolete pipework, cleaning and disinfection of calorifiers and tanks, and management control actions such as reviews of procedures and processes.

 A traffic light scheme is often used to prioritise risks.
 A red light indicates actions that are of the highest priority and should be attended to as soon as possible.
 An amber light might indicate that prompt action is recommended, perhaps within an advised time-frame.
 A green light could refer to non-urgent actions that may not be essential but would assist in improving your processes.

 It is your responsibility to keep a record of the risk assessment and ensure all works carried out are noted in a logbook.